Framework-R-D/phlex-design/doc/appendices/glossary.rst

         A concrete data product is produced by an algorithm (or is recovered from storage by a provider) and can be passed as an input to other algorithms.
         Concrete data products determine the flow of execution of the graph of CHOFs configured in a framework program.

+    Concrete data-product type
+        The programming-language type of a concrete data product.

+    Data-product concept
+        An abstraction that captures the computationally-relevant aspects of a physical data product.

+        A data-product concept can be modeled by multiple concrete data-product types.
+        A physical data product can also be abstracted differently by distinct data-product concepts.

+    Physical data product
+        A real-world entity like a raw detector readout, some calibration information, or a derived physics quantity, such as a collection of hits.

+        A particular physical data product may be represented by multiple concrete data products, possibly of different concrete data-product types.

     Data cell
         A grouping of data products that is identifiable by the framework [#data-set]_.